LingyeWU/CompSci-Unit-2/README.md

 |No.|How to improve        |
 |-|------------- |
 |①| Under the development section, you are including all the source code for the programs.
 It is better if you include only small parts of the code that are new to you or that show an important algorithm.
-This is because the source code is anyway in the repo so no need to repeat.
+This is because the source code is anyway in the repo so no need to repeat. `(Response: solved via adding new elements)`

 **For example:** The code below shows how to read the status of a button connected to port 13 in the Arduino:
 ```.c